cesswhite/landinuxt/content/instructions.md

 ## Built-in Configuration of Nuxt UI v3 ⚙️

-Nuxt UI v3 comes with pre-configured settings for **color mode**, **fonts**, and **TailwindCSS**.
+Nuxt UI v3 comes with pre-configured settings for **Color Mode**, **Fonts**, and **TailwindCSS**.
 We highly recommend keeping the default setup, as our components are optimized to work with these settings.
 They seamlessly adapt to the color mode, and some components use Nuxt fonts.

 - [Fonts Configuration](https://ui3.nuxt.dev/getting-started/fonts)
 - [Color Mode Configuration](https://ui3.nuxt.dev/getting-started/color-mode)